eed3si9n/eed3si9n.com/content/posts/december-adventure-2025.md

 next is Scala 3.8 REPL support.
 I've implemented that in sbt 1.x side, so I just need merge them into 2.x side.
 I thought I've done that already for 2.0.0-RC7, but apparently I didn't for Zinc, so I've sent a merge PR in [zinc#1620](https://github.com/sbt/zinc/pull/1620).

+<a id="0015"></a>
+### 0015

+fixing low-hanging (for me) sbt 2.x bugs, continuing from yesterday.
+I published a new Zinc milestone, but still wasn't able to run Scala 3.8 REPL. it looks like there was a diff missing in `develop` branch, so fixed that in [fix: Scala 3.8 REPL support #8420][8420].

+next, there was a report that sbt 2.x's projectMatrix is missing the [crossVersion](https://github.com/sbt/sbt-projectmatrix/pull/101) feature that's in sbt-projectmatrix, which allows the user to pass `crossVersion = CrossVersion.full` for compiler plugin projects. this was fixed in [projectMatrix crossVerson support #8421][8421]. this wasn't necessarily hard, but cumbersome to port since there are numerous overloaded methods.

   [inversion]: https://www.youtube.com/watch?v=DFZHOf89Cos
   [presence]: https://www.youtube.com/watch?v=v1ePdmmca8s
   [future_of_the_future]: https://www.youtube.com/watch?v=HCh6QoLCbmE